awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 + Virtual networks you can create that are logically isolated from the rest of the AWS cloud, and that you can optionally connect to your own network, known as *virtual private clouds* \(VPCs\)

-For more information about the features of Amazon EC2, see the [Amazon EC2 product page](http://aws.amazon.com/ec2)\.
+For more information about the features of Amazon EC2, see the [Amazon EC2 product page](https://aws.amazon.com/ec2)\.

-For more information about running your website on AWS, see [Websites & Website Hosting](http://aws.amazon.com/websites/)\.
+For more information about running your website on AWS, see [Web Hosting](https://aws.amazon.com/websites/)\.

 ## How to Get Started with Amazon EC2<a name="how-to-get-started"></a>